c19witness/uk-covid19-inquiry/2023-10-11_module-2/3_Sir_Mark_Walport.rst

 **Sir Mark Walport**: That's correct, yes.

-**Lead Inquiry**: The research looked at available evidence in relation to the efficacy of all masks, as I've suggested, respirators, surgical masks and face coverings such as cloth masks; is that correct?
+**Lead Inquiry**: The research looked at available evidence in relation to the efficacy of all masks, as I've suggested, :outline:`respirators`, :outline:`surgical masks` and face coverings such as :outline:`cloth masks`; is that correct?

 **Sir Mark Walport**: Yes.